r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 ![](https://imgur.com/BPsIPrg.png)

-It's noticed that `require-trusted-types-for` is indeed violated and `report-uri` is triggered to send the error to example.com, but the error occurs in the setting of iframe srcdoc in `if (code)`, while the code that sets the flag later is not processed due to the error occurring in the same context earlier.
+It's noticed that `require-trusted-types-for` is indeed violated and `report-uri` is triggered to send the error to example.com, but the error occurs in the setting of iframe src doc in `if (code)`, while the `code` that sets the flag later is not processed due to the error occurring in the same context earlier.
 How to avoid violating CSP in setting iframe srcdoc?
 The answer is not to enter `if(code)`.
-Let's take a look at where the `code` comes from:
+Let's take a look at where the code comes from:

 ```
 const code = new URL(window.location.href).searchParams.get('code');